 The DHEW guidelines quite appropriately were formulated for research grants and contracts to be funded by the Department.
 While much research in this country is supported by DHEW funds, a great deal of research is also funded or conducted by other Federal agencies, such as the Department of Defense.
 Additionally, many research activities receive no Federal support.
-Is there any justification for permitting less stringent protective controls for human experimentation supported by other governmental agencies, private foundations, or other private sources than for research conducted or supported by DHEW?87 Since a major restructuring in existing policies is necessary, we believe that serious consideration should be given to developing, through Congressional action, rules and procedures which apply to the entire human research enterprise without reference to the source of funding.
+Is there any justification for permitting less stringent protective controls for human experimentation supported by other governmental agencies, private foundations, or other private sources than for research

+There is very little information available on the number and types of military persons who serve as subjects in research.
+Intuitively appraised, however, the number of topics and of human subjects must be large.
+118 Cong.
+Rec.
+S. 13793. conducted or supported by DHEW?
+Since a major restructuring in existing policies is necessary, we believe that serious consideration should be given to developing, through Congressional action, rules and procedures which apply to the entire human research enterprise without reference to the source of funding.
 A tentative step in this direction has already been taken by DHEW.
-Its enforcement section provides for the discontinuation of funds to any institution which has failed "to discharge its responsibilities for the protection of the rights and welfare of the individuals in its care, whether or not DHEW funds are involved."88 If it is concluded, however, that such broad coverage is beyond the power of Congress, then Congress should at least act to bring all federally funded research within a comprehensive regulatory framework.
+Its enforcement section provides for the discontinuation of funds to any institution which has failed "to discharge its responsibilities for the protection of the rights and welfare of the individuals in its care, whether or not DHEW funds are involved.
+"88 If it is concluded, however, that such broad coverage is beyond the power of Congress, then Congress should at least act to bring all federally funded research within a comprehensive regulatory framework.